Labuan Offshore Financial Centre: Southeast Asia’s Best-Kept Secret

 Foreign owners of Labuan companies are eligible to apply for a two-year multiple entry business visas.
 This visa may be extended to include spouses and children below the age of 21 as dependents, and visa holders are allowed to reside in Labuan itself or anywhere in West Malaysia.
 If you do set up offices in Kuala Lumpur, you can look forward to also enjoying the vibrant city life that the capital offers.
 Alternatively, residing and working in Iskandar allows you to take advantage of the lower cost of living there, and yet be able to enjoy the excitement that a city like Singapore, which is just minutes away, can provide.
 It would be like living in New Jersey and going to New York to party and play.

 Labuan International Companies are typically companies limited by shares.
 The requirements are:

 - A registered office in Labuan

 Foreigners are eligible to be both a director and shareholder.
-There are no minimum capital or authorised share capital requirements, and companies may be set up remotely, with no travel needed to complete the registration.
+There are no minimum capital or authorized share capital requirements, and companies may be set up remotely, with no travel needed to complete the registration.
 Business transactions must be settled in currencies other than the local ringgit currency, except for the purpose of covering administrative costs or receiving fees and commissions.

 Trading companies that opt to pay the flat taxation fee of RM20,000 do not require auditing, but those that choose the 3 percent rate must submit an audit report each tax year.
-Investment holding companies are free from taxes on earnings outside of Malaysia, and do not require auditing.
+Investment holding companies are free from taxes on earnings outside of Malaysia and do not require auditing.